inspirsea/IPS/readme.md

-# Particle-Ins
+# Particle-ins

 ### Description
-Particle-Ins is a library to quickly and efficiently create particle effects.
+Particle-ins is a library to quickly and efficiently create particle effects.

-It is written in Typescript and uses WebGL for its rendering.
+Written in Typescript, uses WebGL for rendering.

 ### Installation

 ```sh
 $> npm install ips
 ```

+### Usage